HackYourFuture-CPH/node.js/week1/homework/readme.md

 #### **Knex**

-Our usage of Knex will get more advanced over the coming weeks but for now we will focus on the simplified `knex.raw` function that can execute a raw SQL query.
+Our usage of Knex will get more advanced over the coming weeks but for now, we will focus on the simplified `knex.raw` function that can execute a raw SQL query.
 Example:

 ```js
 knex.raw("SELECT VERSION()").then(() => {